alexwine36/Portfolio/apps/portfolio/content/projects/tableau-extensions/index.md

 Increasing business is always important but scaling intelligently is vital to a company's success.
 As we communicated with vendors it was clear that some vendors understood the importance of scaling better than others.

-As we communicated with vendors it was very clear that some understand this better than others.
+As we communicated with vendors it was clear that some understand this better than others.

 As an example we will pretend you own a painting company.